Lurkars/gloomhavensecretariat/README.md

   - loot deck
   - party sheet
 - Other features:
-  - i18n support (currently en, de and fr, more translations required.
-Big thanks to [@Boomchil](https://github.com/Boomchil) for french translations!)
+  - i18n support (currently en, de, fr, and ko more translations required.
+Big thanks to contributers of french and korean)
   - PWA for installation on all devices!
   - Synchronize state (+ settings) with [GHS Server](https://github.com/Lurkars/ghs-server)
   - Permission management for different clients with [GHS Server](https://github.com/Lurkars/ghs-server)